Healthdirect Free Australian health advice you can count on.

 There are steps you can take to prevent spreading cold sores to others if you have them:

-• Try not to share things like cups, cutlery, towels, toothbrushes, razors, flannels and cold sore creams with anyone else.
+• Don't share things such as cups, cutlery, towels, toothbrushes, razors, flannels and cold sore creams with anyone else.

 There are also ways to prevent spreading cold sores from erupting again:

-• Take care of your general health — avoid getting run down and overly stressed.
+• Take care of your general health — avoid becoming run down and overly stressed.

 Learn more here about the development and quality assurance of healthdirect content.